Third-Party Liability in California Construction Accidents

 December 20, 2024

-Who Can Be Held Liable as a Third Party?
+Who Can Be Held Liable in a Third-Party Construction Claim?

 Construction sites are often busy with multiple subcontractors hired to complete specialized tasks, such as concrete, carpentry, electrical, plumbing, or roofing.
 A subcontractor’s failure to follow safety protocols, negligence, or errors can lead to accidents that harm workers from other companies.